minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-27-Lightweight_Persistence_Centric_System.markdown

 However, I read an articles that the researchers in CAMEL lab (KAIST) implemented a integrated persistence centric system with the Intel OptaneDC Persistent Memory.

 In this post, I will summarize their contributions, explain their architecture, and evaluate their experiment.
+Followings are my questions before I read the paper

+* How could they maintain the consistency among the each operations?

+* How could they reduce the overhead coming from amplification?

+* How could they leaverage the write performance?

 ## 1. Abstract